Our Story

 Our Purpose

-1. Implementing the recommendations from the 2003 study by the Supreme Court Committee on Racial and Gender Bias in the Justice System (the “Committee”);
+1. Implementing the recommendations from the 2003 study by the Supreme Court Committee on Racial and Gender Bias in the Justice System and related follow-up studies;

-3. Raising both public and professional awareness of the impact of race, ethnic origin, gender, sexual orientation, or disability on the fair delivery of justice in the Commonwealth of Pennsylvania;
+3. Promoting public and professional awareness of the impact of race, ethnic origin, gender, sexual orientation, and disability on access to and the fair delivery of justice in the Commonwealth of Pennsylvania;

-5. Increasing public confidence in the fairness of all three branches of government in the Commonwealth of Pennsylvania.
+6. Increasing public awareness and confidence by collaborating with community organizations regarding the fairness expected of the three branches of government in our Commonwealth.

 Our Impact

-We envision a justice system that is fair, inclusive, and free from bias.
-The Interbranch Commission is dedicated to ensuring that local and state government officials have the resources, training, and support needed to provide equal access to justice.
+We envision a Commonwealth where fairness and justice are not only foundational values, but daily realities for all people.
 By fostering collaboration across the three branches of government and between Pennsylvania’s 60 judicial districts, the Commission works to identify and address barriers that may prevent equitable participation in and engagement with the justice system.